remix-run/remix-website/data/posts/remix-vs-next.md

 Next is now four seconds behind on a Remix cache miss.
 As the user's network gets worse, the data fetching takes longer and the network waterfall chain penalties are compounded.

-On the flip side, as the user's network gets slower in Remix, the initial response penalty for server fetching is diminished.
+On the flip side, the speed of the user's network matters a lot less in Remix.
+In other words, a user on a slow network can still have a relatively fast experience with your site.

 Consider that it takes Remix 300ms to fetch the search results on the server.
-That's as big as the penalty will ever get.
+That's as big a performance penalty as they'll ever pay.
 It's decoupled from the user's network.
-User's with fast connections still get a fast initial response and everybody gets a faster time to "visually complete" than client fetching.
+Users with fast connections still get a fast initial response and everybody gets a faster time to "visually complete" than client fetching.

 Your server's connection to the cloud is almost guaranteed to be faster than the user's.
 Probably best to keep the data fetching there.
-In other words, you can make your server fast, but you can't do anything about the user's network.
+You can make your server fast, but you can't do anything about the user's network.
 All you can do is:

 - Parallelize the network waterfall
 - Do more on the server where the network is fast